 The College engaged a third-party contractor to develop a web-based landing page platform to assist with the administration of the growing music program.
 This platform will provide a streamlined one-stop-shop for all things music-related at Northside.
-It will create efficiencies in the College's processes and provide a very seamless and straightforward way for the parent body to engage with music and what we offer.
+It will create efficiencies in the College's processes and provide a seamless and straightforward way for the parent body to engage with music and what we offer.
+We are looking at an official 2022 launch of this platform after experiencing significant delays in some aspects of the rollout due to lockdowns and other technical difficulties.